leighmacdonald/gbans/docs/docs/guide/sourcemod.md

 | gb_stv_path          | stv_demos/active   | Path to store currently recording demos                 |
 | gb_stv_path_complete | stv_demos/complete | Path to store complete demos                            |

-## Creating a sourcemod database user
+## Creating a sourcemod database user for clientprefs

 It's recommended, but not required, to create a secondary less-privileged user, especially when using servers remote to the gbans instance.
 Below is an example of creating a restricted user that only has access to the tables, and functions, required